guiofsaints/min-os/MIGRATION.md

 **A**: Yes!
 Old releases remain available and functional.
 Your device won't stop working.

 ### Q: Can I request my device be re-supported?
-**A**: Unfortunately, no. The decision to focus on TrimUI Brick/Smart Pro is strategic and permanent for this project.
+**A**: Unfortunately, no. The decision to focus exclusively on TrimUI Brick is strategic and permanent for this project.

+**Q**: What about TrimUI Smart Pro users?
+**A**: Smart Pro is very similar to Brick, but this project focuses on Brick specifically.
+Smart Pro users should use MinUI or fork from the archive branch.

 ### Q: What if I find a bug in my old version?
 **A**: You have two options: